slaclab/PMPS-prototype-testing/LogicEffectOnRealTimeUsage/README.md

 0. EL2124 (unused)
 0. EL1124 (unused)

-### Setup
-Observed using TC's Real-Time's RealtimeUsage, the Task's Online plots and the excess counter.

-### Observed
+### Results
 Operation time appears to scale linearly with number of mathematical operations.
 Sawtooth pattern clearly visible.
 1000 operations reliably produced no excess counts.
 At roughly 1700 and greater operations, excesses were numerous and reliable.
 Relationship appears linear.

-### Notes
+Odd geometry of plots noticed in Real Time Usage and plcTask plots during and around excesses.

-### Results
+### Discussion